 Although legally and technically true, it ignores the deeper societal, cultural, and arguably a constitutional issue of freedom.

-That lifestyle includes living in RVs, tiny houses, campers, and travel trailers and any other small shelter.
+That lifestyle includes living in RVs, tiny houses, campers, travel trailers, and any other small shelter.
 Portable housing with easy transportation to new locales.

 We do not need to be attached to the umbilical cord of society.
 We do not adhere to a preconceived notion of how life ‘should’ be lived.
 It’s not up to the government or anyone for that matter to tell us who we are, much less how we are supposed to live our lives.